Thea Bowman: Evangelist

-After Bowman had spent 16 years in education, the Bishop of Jackson invited her to become a consultant for intercultural awareness in his diocese.
-She then became more directly involved with ministry to her fellow African-Americans, and began giving inspirational talks to Black congregations and found tremendous response from her audiences.
-She brought her "ministry of joy" to people as far Nigeria and Kenya, to Canada, the Virgin Islands to Hawaii, New York, and California.
-She called on Catholics to celebrate their differences and to retain their cultures, but to reflect their joy at being one in Christ, a joy which her audiences found her exhibiting to a remarkable degree, including with those of other faiths.
+After Bowman had spent 16 years in education, the Bishop of Jackson invited her to become a consultant for intercultural awareness.
+She became more directly involved with ministry to her fellow African-Americans, and began giving inspirational talks to Black congregations.
+She brought her "ministry of joy" to people as far as Nigeria and Kenya, to Canada, the Virgin Islands to Hawaii, New York, and California.
+She called on Catholics to celebrate their differences and to retain their cultures, but to reflect their joy at being one in Christ.
 In his book Hope Sings, So Beautiful: Graced Encounters Across the Color Line, Christopher Pramuk wrote:

 Arguably no person in recent memory did more to resist and transform the sad legacy of segregation and racism in the Catholic Church than Thea Bowman ... who inspired millions with her singing and message of God's love for all races and faiths.
-Sister Thea awakened a sense of fellowship in people both within and well beyond the Catholic world, first and foremost through her charismatic presence.Bowman was diagnosed with breast cancer in 1984, after which she began rigorous treatments but maintained a robust speaking schedule.
-As her illness progressed, her fame grew and she made several overseas trips sponsored by friends, including visits to West Africa and Lourdes, France.
-She also became a household name in mainstream media, appearing on national news outlets and even being filmed for a documentary on her life after a terminal diagnosis.
+Sister Thea awakened a sense of fellowship in people both within and well beyond the Catholic world, first and foremost through her charismatic presence.Bowman was diagnosed with breast cancer in 1984, after which she began treatment but maintained a robust speaking schedule.
+As her illness progressed, her fame grew and she made several overseas trips, including visits to West Africa and Lourdes, France.
+She also appeared on national news outlets and was even filmed for a documentary on her life after a terminal diagnosis.

-During an appearance on the show 60 Minutes with Mike Wallace, she prodded him into saying "Black is beautiful" and she said:
+During an appearance on the show 60 Minutes with Mike Wallace, she prodded him into saying "Black is beautiful."

-I think the difference between me and some people is that I'm content to do my little bit.
-Sometimes people think they have to do big things in order to make change.
-But if each one would light a candle we'd have a tremendous light.

-In 1989, shortly before her death, in recognition of her contributions to the service of the Church, she was awarded an honorary Doctorate in Religion by Boston College in Massachusetts.
+In 1989, shortly before her death, in recognition of her contributions to the service of the Church, she was awarded an honorary doctorate by Boston College in Massachusetts.

 Death

 Just months before her death from cancer, Bowman spoke in 1989 to American Catholic bishops from her wheelchair, and they "powerfully and visibly moved, applauded her.
 When she had finished, they stood linking arms and singing as Bowman led them in the spiritual, 'We Shall Overcome'."
-Harry Belafonte met her in Mississippi that year, hoping to do a film on her life with Whoopi Goldberg portraying her, though the project did not materialize.
+Harry Belafonte met her in Mississippi that year, hoping to do a film on her life with Whoopi Goldberg portraying her; the project did not materialize.

 Less than a week before her death, the University of Notre Dame announced that it would award Bowman the 1990 Laetare Medal.
 It was presented posthumously at their 1990 commencement exercises.
 She died on March 30, 1990, aged 52, in Canton, Mississippi, and was buried with her parents in Memphis, Tennessee.